Skip to content

 • Audits – are assurance services defined as examinations of evidence for the purpose of providing an independent assessment on governance, risk management, and control processes for the organization.
 Examples include financial, performance, compliance, systems security and due diligence engagements.

-• Consulting Services – the nature and scope of which are agreed with the client, are intended to add value and improve an organization’s governance, risk management and control processes without the internal auditor assuming management responsibility.
+• Advisory Services – the nature and scope of which are agreed with the client, are intended to add value and improve an organization’s governance, risk management and control processes without the internal auditor assuming management responsibility.
 Examples include reviews, advice, facilitation/training and participation on campus committees and work groups.

 • Investigations – are independent evaluations of allegations generally focused on improper governmental activities including misuse of university resources, fraud, financial irregularities, significant control weaknesses and unethical behavior or actions.

-Nature of Assurance and Consulting Services
+Nature of Assurance and Advisory Services

 Governance